CarrotDLaw/iosevka-carrot/README.md

 TTF files of 2 variants, **Iosevka Carrot** and **Iosevka Carrot Mono** with **all** weights, slopes, and widths are available for download in the [Release Page](https://github.com/CarrotDLaw/Iosevka-Carrot/releases).
 Check [`private-build-plans.toml`](https://github.com/CarrotDLaw/Iosevka-Carrot/blob/main/private-build-plans.toml) for detailed configuration of the fonts.

+**
+I am sorry to announce that by June 2022, this project will not receive important updates.
+Exciting features are coming soon then!
+Thank you for your support and stay tuned.

 ## Font Variants

 ### Iosevka Carrot — Quasi-proportional